Statement on handicapped accessibility

 Assessment method: self-evaluation (Art.
 3 (1), lit. a), first bullet point of the implementation decision (EU) 2018/1523 of 11 Oct.
 2018)

 Published: 16 Dez.
 2020

 Non-accessible content for disabled users

 We are constantly working to improve the accessibility of our website.
-Because of its size and complexity, we ask for patience as we implement further measures.
+Because of its size and complexity as well as the technical framework, we ask for patience as we implement further measures.
 The following non-accessible content can still be found on various pages of our website: